Riley-Py/UWaterloo-Work/Le Chatelier's Principle.md

 - **Increasing concentration** - the concentration of a reactant by adding more of the reactant decreases the reaction quotient, and therefore puts it into a forward reaction.
-If more of a product is added, it increases the reaction quotient, and therefore puts the reac
+If more of a product is added, it increases the reaction quotient, and therefore puts the reaction into reverse
+- **Change in volume** - When the volume decreases, the net direction of change is the direction that decreases the number of gas molecules.
+When the volume in